Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Identification

-Our next assumption controls the propagation of shocks and guarantees they die as they reverberate through the network.
-This provides adequate stability in the system, and is closely related to the concept of stationarity in network models.
-It implies the maximum eigenvalue norm of $ \rho _{0}W_{0}$ is less than one.
-It also ensures $(I-\rho _{0}W_{0})$ is a non-singular matrix, and so the variance of $y_{t}$ exists, the transformation $\Pi (\theta _{0})$ is well-defined, and the Neumann expansion $(I-\rho _{0}W_{0})^{-1}=\sum_{j=0}^{\infty }(\rho _{0}W_{0})^{j}$ is appropriate.
+Our next assumption controls the propagation of shocks and guarantees that they die as they reverberate through the network.
+This provides adequate stability and is related to the concept of stationarity in network models.
+It implies the maximum eigenvalue norm of $\rho _{0}W_{0}$ is less than one and ensures $(I-\rho _{0}W_{0})$ is a non-singular matrix.
+As the variance of $y_{t}$ exists, the transformation $\Pi (\theta _{0})$ is well-defined, and the Neumann expansion $(I-\rho _{0}W_{0})^{-1}=\sum_{j=0}^{\infty }(\rho _{0}W_{0})^{j}$ is appropriate.

 \begin{itemize} \item[(A2)] $\sum_{j=1}^N|\rho_0 (W_0)_{ij}| < 1$ for every $i=1,\dots ,N$, $\|W_0\| < C$ for some positive $C \in \mathbb{R}$ and $|\rho _{0}|<1$. \end{itemize}